 Inventories are stated at the lower of cost and net realizable value.
-Cost is determined using the first-in first-out (FIFO) method for crude oil and finished products, materials and supplies.
+Cost is determined using the first-in first-out (FIFO) method for petroleum products, materials and supplies.
 Cost of products sold includes invoice cost, duties, excise taxes, refinery production overhead, freight and pipeline costs and excludes the borrowing costs.